Moving to Malta from UK.

 Private Health Insurance €300 – €600/year (£255 – £510/year) £150 – £300/month

-For comparative basket prices, consult Numbeo’s Malta Cost of Living Data.’
+For comparative basket prices, consult Numbeo’s Malta cost of living data.

-You can compare versus UK costs via Office for National Statistics – UK Household Spending.
+You can compare versus UK costs via Office for National Statistics UK household spending.

-Healthcare in Malta
+Healthcare in Malta for UK Expats

 Healthcare in Malta is among the best in Europe, ranking highly for accessibility, quality and patient satisfaction.
 UK expats can access both public and private systems, depending on residency status and insurance coverage.